Volunteer Train Crew Training Class

 Path to Certification

-Students are required to attend designated hours of classroom training and pass a written test in conjunction with proceeding to “on the job” (OJT) training.
-OJT training consists of a designated amount of hours.
+Students are required to attend 48 hours of classroom and hands-on training spread over three different weekends in February and March.
+Students then take written exams before proceeding to “on the job” (OJT) training.
+OJT training consists of a minimum of 100 hours over the course of our operating season.
 The first portion of OJT training is in a controlled environment with instructors.
 The remainder of OJT takes place with NSSR crew members on actual scheduled passenger trains.
+New volunteers are expected to complete the 100 hours of OJT within a year.
+How fast you accumulate hours is based on your availability.

 When students feel confident, and management feels they are ready, a check ride takes place allowing students to demonstrate knowledge and the ability to work safely as part of the NSSR team.
 A successful check ride allows the newly certified member to sign up as a conductor or brakeman on scheduled trains.